Foundation / Corporation

 - Activities supporting political candidates or voter registration drives as defined in IRC section 4945(d)(2)

 - Large equipment purchases (for example: medical equipment, vans, etc.)

 - Medical research or research lacking a direct, targeted, and practical benefit to Montanans’ health

 - Organizations or foundations for redistribution of funds via sub-grants

 In addition, please note that MHCF funds may not be used in any way that might supplant government funding of existing programs.

-All grants will be awarded through a one-step application process offered twice in 2018, with a possibility of a third opportunity in the fall.
+All grants will be awarded through a one-step application process offered once in 2019, with the possibility of a second opportunity in the fall.

 Each organization may submit up to three distinct applications under this CFP.

 Guidelines on supplanting: https://mthcf.org/resources/guidelines-on-supplanting/